pablolucio97/Study_Content/general_development/learning_history.md

   ### 21/09/2024

-  At working with upload on clouds (Aws, Azure, and similar) always upload the file formatted, always upload it removing it spaces and accents to avoid another services mismatching file management.
+  - At working with upload on clouds (Aws, Azure, and similar) always upload the file formatted, always upload it removing it spaces and accents to avoid another services mismatching file management.
+  - Have a validation to always remove the file when not more used on updates and deletion to avoid unnecessary charges.